🍋 Lemonade Frequently Asked Questions

 server_models.jsonfile. - Request support by opening a GitHub issue.

-If you are sure that a model should be listed, but you aren't seeing it, you can set the LEMONADE_DISABLE_MODEL_FILTERING environment variable to show all models supported by Lemonade on any PC configuration.
+If you are sure that a model should be listed, but you aren't seeing it, you can lemonade config set disable_model_filtering=true in to show all models supported by Lemonade on any PC configuration.
 But please note, this can show models that definitely won't work on your system.

 5. Is there a script or tool to convert models to Ryzen AI NPU format?